Getting Involved

 The Office of Religious & Spiritual Life provides support for the many religious communities, beliefs, and traditions that flourish on our campus.
 We’re also here to nurture the spiritual life of each and every member of the TCU Horned Frog community.
 We do all this through:

-• Providing pastoral care, spiritual support, & opportunities to practice one’s faith during times of celebration, loss, and transition, or when you’re simply looking for a safe place to process life.
+- Providing pastoral care, spiritual support, & opportunities to build community during times of celebration, loss, and transition, or when you’re simply looking for a safe place to process life.

-• Exploring matters of religion, faith, beliefs, & ethics through diverse events & programs.
+- Exploring matters of diverse religious & spiritual beliefs or perspectives through community building events & programs.

-Frog Aides is SGA’s first-year student leadership organization that equips students to become impactful leaders on campus and beyond.
+Frog Aides is an SGA affiliate organization that equips first-year students to become impactful leaders on campus and beyond through weekly leadership curriculum and hands-on learning experiences.

 The mission of Student Activities is to endear students to TCU through irresistible events and experiential leadership opportunities.
 Our staff wants our students to be entertained, challenged, comforted, and to make connections with other students across the campus.
 In collaboration with the TCU community, our department focuses on providing personal and professional development, that complements each student’s academic experience.